minth1468/music-theory-101/README.md

 ### Suspended Chord

 Suspended chord (or **sus chord**) is related to the fourth species counterpoint.
-- The third of the chord is omitted and replaced with a P4 or a M2, denoted sus4 and sus2.
+- The third of the chord is omitted and replaced with a P4 or an M2, denoted sus4 and sus2.
   - e.g. Csus4 and Csus2 chord

     ![image-20240326180835542](https://github.com/minth1468/music-theory-101/blob/main/assets/image-20240326180835542.png?raw=true)